CONSULTATION FEE RANGE

 4300 Cherry Creek Drive South

-Please note, there are severe penalties in place for those convicted of fraudulently obtaining an MMJ card in Colorado.
-The possible punishment consists of a $5,000 fine and up to 18 months in jail.
-Your MMJ card gets revoked for a year.
+Please note there are severe penalties for those convicted of fraudulently using an MMJ card in Colorado.
+The possible punishment consists of a $750 fine and up to 120 days in jail.

-It costs $25 to apply for an MMJ card in Colorado, and $25 to renew.
+The medical marijuana card cost in CO is $29.50, and it is the same amount to renew.
 The fee is waived if your household income is 185% or less than the Federal Poverty Guidelines.
-You must complete a specific form.
+In this case, you must complete a specific form.
 The consultation fees in Colorado are among the lowest in the United States.
 On average, you will pay between $60 and $100.

 Despite Colorado’s cannabis-friendly reputation, the list of qualifying conditions is shorter than in many states.
 They are: